Lac du Bois (camp): Youth, Family and Adult Sessions

 Elementary-aged kids can attend a one- or a two-week session.

 Middle schoolers can attend a one-, two-, or four-week session. (not for academic credit).

 High schoolers can attend for one, two, or four weeks.

 Four-week high school aged credit villagers can earn either the equivalent of one year of high school French or one class of college credit.
 These intensive courses are somewhat non-traditional since they are conducted in a camp environment and the time is highly condensed.
-This program is offered as a residential program at both Lac du Bois locations, and as a hybrid Minnesota/Europe program (which spends two weeks at Lac du Bois Hackensack and two weeks in France and Belgium).
+This program is offered as a residential program at Lac du Bois Bemidji.
 Credit is given by Concordia College, which sponsors the Concordia Language Village program.

 Families (any combination of adults and kids representing a family) can attend family camp sessions that include pre-school and adult classes.
 One-week family sessions take place in the summer, and weekend sessions are offered during the academic year.

 Adults can attend one-week sessions offered during the academic year.

 Many of these programs run alongside each other during the summer.
 Villagers in youth sessions are housed with other villagers of their age and gender.
 Families are housed together in private or semi-private cabins (shared cabin with curtained sections for each family) depending on the site.

 School Groups ("Village Weekends")

-Discontinued in 2020, village weekends were hosted at Skogfjorden's permanent site outside Bemidji, Minnesota, the French Language Village offered short term programs for school groups and teachers.
-This program (which used to be called mini-programs or mini-weekends) welcomed eager learners of French for exploratory weekends throughout the academic year since the early 1970s.
+Village weekends are hosted at Skogfjorden's permanent site outside Bemidji, Minnesota, the French Language Village offers short term programs for school groups and teachers.
+This program (which used to be called mini-programs or mini-weekends), now Village Weekends, welcomes eager learners of French for exploratory weekends throughout the academic year since the early 1970s.
 Each year a new theme was explored in-depth through music, art, meals, skits and of course French.
 Themes included l'Acadie, le Maroc, le Sud de la France, le Moyen Age, la Revolution Francaise, l'Afrique and les Caraibes.
-Village Weekends hosted school groups from across the country who were interested in short-term experiences in French language and Francophone culture within the United States.
+Village Weekends hosts school groups from across the country who were interested in short-term experiences in French language and Francophone culture within the United States.